Bus Tracker Displays

-We know you love CTA Bus Tracker SM and we know you’d like it to be in more places.
-To help you spend less time looking up arrival times on your phone or craning your neck to see if a bus is coming, CTA is installing LED screens with audio at bus shelters around town, and even at CTA stations.
+We know you love CTA Bus Tracker SM and we know you like the shelter signs.
+The CTA is installing even more LED screens with audio at bus shelters around town, and even at CTA stations.

-These new shelter displays tell you when the next buses are estimated to arrive, for all routes that serve the shelter.
-Next time you are at a bus shelter, make sure to look up.
+The displays tell you when the next buses are estimated to arrive, for all routes that serve that location.

-The initial installations are based on locations that service multiple bus routes.
-The initial installations represent about 20 percent of total bus shelters citywide, but will serve about 80 percent of CTA bus riders.
-We have worked hard to pick bus stops that benefit communities across the city, assist you with your connection to Metra or Pace, and service a lot of riders each day.
+The initial installations are based on locations that serve multiple bus routes.
+The installations represent about 20 percent of total bus shelters citywide, but will serve about 80 percent of CTA bus riders.
+We have worked hard to pick bus stops that benefit communities across the city, assist you with your bus trip and reach as many riders as possible.

 For a complete list of shelter locations, you can also view or download a complete list of stops in this program via the City of Chicago Data Portal or directly download a list in Excel format.